Water Shoes Buying Guide

 What materials are water shoes made of?

-Water shoes can be made from a number of materials.
-Normal water shoes are usually made with a thin and breathable material that is quick drying, with rubber soles.
-Some water shoes are made of neoprene, like a wetsuit, which is great if you are worried about the cold.
+Water shoes can be made from several materials.
+Normal water shoes are usually made with a thin and breathable material that is quick-drying, with rubber soles.
+Some water shoes are made from neoprene, like a wetsuit, which is great if you are worried about the cold.
 Some are even made of textile or synthetic fabrics, which are best for hiking and water.

 Why should I wear water shoes?

 Water shoes are great to wear when in or on the water, when not wanting to wear a full shoe.
 A good water shoe is designed to dry fast, so you are comfortable; they are designed to be lightweight and breathable, helping protect your feet from rocks and debris.
 These shoes are great for kayaking, canoeing, paddleboarding, and other water sports.

 Water shoes are very easy to clean.
 For the most part, all you need to do is rinse them with some warm water and soap.
 This does depend on what material the shoes are made of, please check the instruction of your shoe.